-“Just taking a moment to ask this question daily sends the message that you’re thinking about your partner even if they don't have anything in particular that they need you to do,” says LA-based Licensed Marriage and Family Therapist Dr. Gary Brown.
+“Just taking a moment to ask this question daily sends the message that you’re thinking about your partner even if they don't have anything in particular that they need you to do,” says Dr. Gary Brown, LA-based licensed marriage and family therapist.

 As a couple, take the road less traveled by purposefully seeking out unfamiliar activities, advises Gary Lewandowski, professor and department chair of the psychology department at Monmouth University.

-This may seem like a no-brainer, however, after a long day sometimes you get overwhelmed with work, cooking in the kitchen or just wanting to change out of your restricting clothes and heels, notes Adelle Gomelsky Kelleher, matchmaker and relationship expert at Three Day Rule.
+This may seem like a no-brainer, however, after a long day sometimes you get overwhelmed with work, cooking in the kitchen, or just wanting to change out of your restricting clothes and heels, notes Adelle Gomelsky Kelleher, matchmaker, dating coach, and relationship expert at Coaching Heart Consulting.